Leadership Team

 Muslim

-Dr. Asra Knah
+Dr. Asra Khan

-Dr. Asra Khan (Muslim) received her doctoral degree in Counseling Psychology from Texas Woman's UniversityTexas Woman’s University.
+Dr. Asra Khan received her doctoral degree in Counseling Psychology from Texas Woman's University.
 She is an adjunct college professor, and practices at Richland Oaks Counseling Center in Richardson, Texas, and is passionate about working with non-profit communities.
 She is the current presiding chair of the Multicultural Alliance of Texas.

 Christian